-When writing academic papers, it is a scholarly practice for you to make citations when using someone else's work or idea.
+When writing academic papers, it is a scholarly expectation for you to refer to someone else's work or idea by adding a citation.
 Adding in-text citations and references also help you to avoid plagiarism.
 Many stumble with references when writing their paper because they either do not remember where the reading is taken from, or they are unfamiliar with citation styles.
 Hence, Reference Management Tools like EndNote is useful because they:

 Create accurate in-text citation and formatted bibliographies in required citation style easily.

-Free up your time from manually managing references so that you can spend more time on writing and researching!
+Free up your time from managing references manually and spend more time on your research and writing!

 Which tools are available to me?

-Three commonly used reference management tools at PolyU:
+Three commonly used reference management tools at PolyU are:

 Major strengths of different citation management tools are listed below: